maximiliankolb/bbs-esports/PITCHME.md

 ---
 ## structure of esport
 ---
-* no global organization like fifa
+* no global organization like in soccer
 * national and international leagues
 * sponsored events
 * independent platforms